victusfate/Legends/_includes/index.md

 hold the grapple.
 After the grapple has been successfully applied the grappler may squeeze the target once per round for double their strength in damage.

 ### Legend Points

 These are what separate vicious mercenaries and book-bound mages from the Legends.
-For those familiar with cinematic actoin films, these are the slow motion, “Holy Crap!” moments.
+For those familiar with cinematic action films, these are the slow motion, “Holy Crap!” moments.
 All characters start with one Legend Point, and may gain them in game from accomplishing important goals or doing amazing things.
 Legend Points may be spent on any action (offensive, defensive, etc).
-The effects are wonderous, and should be described in detail by the game master of player.
+The effects are wonderous, and should be described in detail by the game master or player.
 An example of blowing a legend point might be the following:

   * Saving a character/the party’s life from a lethal attack, this also protects the character for the entire round they spend the Legend point and should likely remove them from an ongoing death situation (i.e. swimming in lava, somehow they get out; being crushed and drowned in a devious trip, they miraculously escape).
 The more bizzare and entertaining the Legend point description the better.
   * Convincing a king to go off rampaging on a crusade against his beloved and only son.
-  * Shouting with such force that you shatter the heads of the harpy tribe that were about to

-scream and devour you.
+  * Shouting with such force that you shatter the heads of the harpy tribe that were about to scream and devour you.
   * Creating a work of art the likes of which the world has never seen.

 Keeping that in mind, there are a few rules for situations where Legend Points